mcdeck/van-porten.de/_posts/2006-11-12-capture-card-config-for-mediacenter-and-hvr-1100.md

 author: Oliver van Porten
 redirect_from:
   - /2006/11/capture-card-config-for-mediacenter-and-hvr-1100/

+excerpt: In this post we look at the capture card config
+    for MediaCenter and HVR-1100
 ---
 As I am trying to setup my TV tuner for use with MediaPortal right now I had to write a configuration file for my card.
 Here is what I added to CaptureCardDefinitions.xml.
 The digital part actually seems to work, the analog however does not until now but I'm working on that one.